 Allowing periods of inactivity to bring me down.
-I seem to waste a lot of my time doing nothing even though I have a lot of time to spare.
+I seem to waste a lot of my time doing nothing, even though I have a lot of time to spare.
 Although I have that time due to my health issues because the diagnosis stage is taking forever with my various specialists.
-The act of doing nothing useful buy killing time watching TV or streaming content breeds more behaviour like that.
+The act of doing nothing useful by killing time watching TV or streaming content breeds more behaviour like that.
 This inactivity behaviour then makes me feel bad for not doing anything.

 Because I know I have a procrastination and motivation problem, have I somehow made that part of my identity?
-If I keep saying that I struggle with motivation or that I lack it, then it stands to reason that that could cause me to lose motivation: a self-fulfilling prophecy.
+If I keep saying that I struggle with motivation or that I lack it, then it stands to reason that this could cause me to lose motivation: a self-fulfilling prophecy.

-I’ve compared myself to people my whole life, it’s hard not to when you spend your childhood wishing you were white so the racist abuse would stop.
+I’ve compared myself to people my whole life.
+It’s hard not to when you spend your childhood wishing you were white so the racist abuse would stop.
 My white peers and white friends all had it far easier than me.
 Engaging in envy and comparisons only harms me and my motivation.
 But again, this would likely be linked to my self-esteem issues.

 I’ve had a lot of ideas over the years, like creating an app, becoming a politician, becoming a magistrate, starting a business, etc. However, I rarely follow through on them, rarely because I lack the skill set to do so.

-For this blog, I managed to double down on the idea and actually went as far as to buy a webpage hosting plan and start to design the webpage itself (which is pretty evident, obviously).
+For this blog, I managed to double down on the idea and went as far as to buy a webpage hosting plan and start to design the webpage (which is pretty evident, obviously).
 However, it hasn’t been easy, I’ve had to battle all the parts of me that want me to do nothing, for example, instead of starting work on building my blog page at the start of my day, I’ll instead waste the majority of my day watching my TV shows and prolonging the time I’ll eat breakfast, whereby it’ll be late afternoon, sometimes early evening, before I’ll even get around to doing any more work on it.

-The little voice of self-doubt in my head that I’m plagued by which whisper negative things in my head.
-They try to ease me into the idea that it’s ok to give up because I’m going to fail anyway, even though it doesn’t even matter if I do fail or not.
-It’s no big loss if I do, I’ll still benefit from the experience of trying with the added benefit of also working through my issues via the process of writing these posts for others to read, even if no one actually reads them.
+The little voice of self-doubt in my head that I’m plagued by which whispers negative things in my head.
+They try to ease me into the idea that it’s ok to give up because I’m going to fail anyway, even though it doesn’t even matter if I fail or not.
+It’s no big loss if I do.
+I’ll still benefit from the experience of trying with the added benefit of also working through my issues via the process of writing these posts for others to read, even if no one actually reads them.
 It never hurts to keep working on your issues.